The Small Health Clue I Almost Missed (And What It Changed for My Cat)

 Many pets:

-• Continue eating even when their mouths are painful
+- Continue eating even when their mouths are painful

-• Adjust their behavior quietly
+- Adjust their chewing behavior quietly

-• Compensate in ways we don’t immediately recognize
+- Compensate in ways we don’t immediately recognize

 The Mouth Is Not Separate From the Body

-It’s simply a reminder that comfort, inflammation, and health are deeply connected — and addressing dental problems early is one way we support the whole pet, not just their teeth.
+It’s not meant to be frightening; it’s a reminder that comfort and wellness are deeply connected.
+Addressing dental problems early supports the whole pet, not just their teeth.

 Loving Them Well Is About Paying Attention

-• Paying attention to subtle changes
+- Paying attention to subtle changes.

-• Trusting your instincts
+- Trusting your instincts when something feels "off."

 A Gentle Reminder for Pet Dental Health Month

 Sometimes, the smallest interventions lead to the biggest improvements.
+Edward taught me that.

-* Edward is wearing one of our signature bow ties — because feeling good and looking good often go hand in hand.
+* Edward is wearing one of our signature bow ties — because feeling good and looking good go hand in hand.